NeBula-Autonomy/LOCUS/internal/src/loop_closure_tools/README.md

 `key1` and `key2` are unsigned integers that represent the keys of the two pose graph nodes to be connected.

-It is furthermore possible to define the attitude of the pose which is used to initialize the loop closure optimization via the following parameterizations:
+It is furthermore possible to define the attitude of the pose which is used to initialize the loop closure optimization via the following parameterizations: (yaw is around the z axis)

 ```sh
 python add_factor.py <from_key> <to_key> <yaw> <pitch> <roll>